samsuh/2025-learnings/README.md

 My interest/focus/attention seems to sway between projects and initiatives.
 I feel like consolidating my focus and spending it all on a defined push would be the best way to spend it.
 Usually i use external cues from people to help me focus my productivity, but I'll need to figure it out on my own for now.
 Critical thinking of actual projects is hard and uncomfortable.
 It's so much easier to just start another tutorial and feel productive, while not making much personal progress with the tools I already have some access to.
+- For now, when it's hard to decide what to do next, and if i dont want to start up another tutorial, another way to progress would be to get better at using the existing tools in the stack i like.
+So NextJS, NextAuth, Prisma, Postgres, maybe HeroUI or swap it out to shadcnui.
+TO DO: allow user to sign out and sign in using a new auth flow, instead of just signing them back in with the pre-approved first auth flow (so i can sign in using a different account)